noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

 julia> eltype(df_survey.ConvertedCompYearly)
 Union{Missing, Int64}
  ```

+ With the type `Missing` Julia provides support for representing missing values in a statistical sense.
+This is useful since many functions within the data science ecosystem offer options for dealing with `missing` entries, for example by allowing to skip them like in the reduction functions `mean()` or `median()` of the [`StatsBase.jl`](https://juliastats.org/StatsBase.jl/stable/) package.
+Find more information about this type in the [Julia documentation](https://docs.julialang.org/en/v1/manual/missing/).

  Let us also have a look at the types of the rest of the columns.
 This unfortunately is a bit technical:
 ```julia-repl